IISc, BIT-Mersa among 123 deemed varsities asked to drop ‘university’ from their names

 Institutes that do not comply with the directive will face action under the UGC (Institutions Deemed to be Universities) Regulations, 2016.

 The University Grants Commission has ordered 123 deemed-to-be-universities to drop the word “university” from their names.
-Instead, the institutes may mention the word “Deemed to be University” within parenthesis.
+Instead, the institutes may use the phrase “Deemed to be University” within parenthesis.

 Among the institutes that received the UGC letter are Birla Institute of Technology-Mesra, Christ University, Indian Institute of Science-Bangalore, Indian Agricultural Research Institute and Indian Law Institute.